MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 #### Travel bot customer scenario

-The following exchange demonstrates a potential customer ussage scenario that cannot be handled by the bot, but could be after cross training the bot's LUIS models.
+The following exchange demonstrates a potential customer usage scenario that cannot be handled by the bot, but could be after cross training the bot's LUIS models.

 > **Bot**: Hello, how can I help you today?
 >